-Students identify and choose the issue to tackle and lead the action toward change.
+Students identify an issue and lead actions to create change.

 Students choose issues that are relevant to their own lives and experiences in community.